 Experienced team of doctors and nurses at Stanford Hospital offering this treatment since the 1980s

-Multidisciplinary collaboration with emphasis on teamwork with referring physicians and other specialties at Stanford Hospital, which include liver transplantation, surgical oncology, medical oncology, and radiation oncology.
+Multidisciplinary collaboration with emphasis on teamwork with referring physicians and other specialties at Stanford Health Care, which include liver transplantation, surgical oncology, medical oncology, and radiation oncology.

 Active research program investigating new drugs, new embolic agents, and new imaging techniques.